 However, recently, the San tribe has faced several challenges, like displacement from their traditional lands and discrimination from other tribes like the Bantu tribe.
 Many of them were forced to work in the cities as well.

-Other tribes in the Kalahari Desert:
+Other tribes also inhabit the Kalahari Desert:

 Along with the San Bushmen tribe, the Kalahari Desert is home to other ethnic groups, such as the Bantu-speaking Tswana people, the majority ethnic group in Botswana.

-The Kalahari Desert is rich in Nickel, Coal, and Copper:
+The Kalahari Desert is rich in nickel, coal, and copper:

 This semi-arid desert is rich in different types of valuable minerals, like copper, nickel, and coal.